-The Group's sales, cost of goods sold, and expenses are mainly incurred in ZAR, AED, KES, USD, TRY, GBP or SEK.
+The Group's sales, cost of goods sold, and expenses are mainly incurred in ZAR, AED, KES and GBP.
 The Group has transactions in other currencies, but exposure in those currencies is not significant.
 There is no foreign currency hedging regarding transactions in foreign currency.

-- A change in foreign exchange rates of +/- 16% in the subsidiaries in ZAR will have an effect on result and equity before tax on TEUR 102,6. - A change in foreign exchange rates of +/- 6% in the subsidiaries in TRY will have an effect on result and equity before tax on TEUR 38,5. - A change in foreign exchange rates of +/- 4% in the subsidiaries in AED will have an effect on result and equity before tax on TEUR 25,6. - A change in foreign exchange rates of +/- 10% in the subsidiaries in SEK will have an effect on result and equity before tax on TEUR 64,1. - A change in foreign exchange rates of +/- 1% in the subsidiaries in GBP will have an effect on result and equity before tax on TEUR 5,1. - A change in foreign exchange rates of +/- 1% in the subsidiaries in USD will have an effect on result and equity before tax on TEUR 6.4.
+- A change in foreign exchange rates of +/- 18% in the subsidiaries in ZAR will have an effect on result and equity before tax on TEUR 55,0. - A change in foreign exchange rates of +/- 4% in the subsidiaries in AED will have an effect on result and equity before tax on TEUR 12.1. - A change in foreign exchange rates of +/- 1% in the subsidiaries in GBP will have an effect on result and equity before tax on TEUR 4.9.